Milky Way Cookies

 I love taking a basic chocolate chip cookie dough and adding all sorts of delicious components: dried fruit, nuts, chocolate chips or chopped candy.
-Anything with caramel or toffee is always at the top of my list…so I picked up a bag of Mini MIlky Ways.
-There will be some melting and leaking of caramel from the chopped candy as the cookies bake, but that adds to their charm…just call those misshapen ones “rustic.”
-Katie LOVED these…saying they were even better than chocolate chip cookies.
+Anything with caramel or toffee is always at the top of my list.
+This time, I picked up a bag of mini Milky Ways.
+There will be some melting and leaking of caramel from the chopped candy as the cookies bake, but that adds to their charm.
+I just call those misshapen ones “rustic.”
+Katie LOVED these, saying they were even better than chocolate chip cookies.
 Make sure to have a big glass of milk as a chaser for these babies, they are rich and sensational.

 - 2 sticks (8 ounces) butter, at room temperature

 - 1 cup dark brown sugar

 - 2 teaspoons vanilla

 - 1 bag fun sized Milky Way bars (10.65 ounces), cut into 5 slices, then freeze